 02 of 10

 Done properly, growing a hedge can be a great way to set your property off from your neighbor's or even to partition off one portion of your landscaping from another.
-That being said, you need to keep after a hedge so that it doesn't grow out of control.
+That being said, neglecting hedge trimming is never a good idea as you need to keep after a hedge so that it doesn't grow out of control.
 The individual bushes that comprise a hedge may get out of whack if left to their own devices for too long.
 The solution is to trim or "shear" the hedge.

 Make the job of shearing easier, if you wish, by using a power hedger.
 It's recommended that you use a cordless hedge trimmer because you don't have to drag a cord around.